Skye Camanachd: Skye Camanachd Ladies

 The club started a ladies' shinty team in 2011.
 Previously, players such as Sarah Corrigall would play for Glengarry, but now the opportunity for players in Skye and Lochalsh would be available.
 The club entered North Division Two in 2011 with Lorna MacRae winning the division's player of the year award.
 The team finished 3rd in 2012.
 They were also successful in securing the right to play home games on a Saturday.
 (Sunday play deemed to not be possible due to local religious sensibilities).

 The team won the North Division Two in 2013 with Skye's Helen Lamond winning the league's Player of the Year award jointly with Hazel Hunter of Strathglass.
 The Ladies then proceeded to be runners up in both the WCA National Division One and Valerie Fraser Camanachd Cup in 2014.
 Sarah Corrigall was named player of the match in the cup final despite Skye going down 3-2 to Glasgow Mid Argyll.
 Player/manager Corrigall started the match in goals and finished in midfield.
 Caitlin MacLean and Lorna MacRae were the goal scorers for the Skye team captained by Rosalind Lamond.

 In 2015, they finished third in the league and reached the semi-final of the Camanachd Cup.
-Whilst a very young club, Skye has already provided a significant number of internationalists.
+Skye has provided a number of internationalists.

 Skye Camanachd Ladies enjoyed a successful 2016 season under manager Robbie Gordon and clinched their first Marine Harvest National Division One title with a 0-9 victory over Aberdour at Silversands in Fife.
 The new champions of Scotland have also qualified for the final of the Valerie Fraser Camanachd Cup in Fort William but were beaten 4-2 by Lochaber Ladies.
 Skye Camanachd Ladies also currently sit third in the new Women's Camanachd Association Development League with what it essentially their reserve team.

 The Ladies lifted the Valerie Fraser Camanachd Cup for the first time in 2017 and retained their National Division One title too.
 The Cup was lifted after a stunning 6-1 demolition of Lochaber Ladies avenging the disappointment of the previous years defeat against the same team.

 In 2018, a Third team was added playing in the Development League while the second team competed for the first time in WCA North Division Two.
 The Second team's first match was a 10-0 away defeat to Strathglass, but the young team bounced back in their next game beating Inverness 8-1 at Pairc nan Laoch, Portree.
 The First team currently lead the National Division One and will again play in the final of the Valerie Fraser Camanachd Cup.